teeterls/tasks_C_language/README.md

 More complex use of pointers (scalar product of 2 arrays, replacements between 2 strings, prime numbers or in arrays)

 ### 10. Task 10
+Simple functions with structures (read/write data with and without pointers) and development of a simple traffic ticket controlling system

 ### 11. Task 11